The Marvelous Mrs. Maisel: Marketing

 On October 10, 2017, the official trailer for the first season was released.
 On August 9, 2018, a teaser trailer for the second season was released.
 On October 24, 2018, the official trailer for season two was released.
 From December 1–8, 2018, Amazon opened up a pop-up restaurant in Manhattan's Nolita neighborhood modeled after Carnegie Deli as it appeared during the 1950s.
-The restaurant served a menu much more limited than what was actually offered at the original deli with the only two sandwich options being "The Maisel" and "The Susie."
+The restaurant served a menu much more limited than what was actually offered at the original deli with the only two sandwich options being "The Maisel" and "The Susie".
 Other items offered included mini knishes, black and white cookies, cheesecake, and pickles.
 As the restaurant was purely for promotional purposes, nothing on the menu cost more than 99 cents, and all the proceeds went to support the Lower Eastside Girls Club.

 In August 2019, to promote the show for the upcoming 71st Primetime Emmy Awards, Amazon partnered with various businesses in and around Santa Monica, California, to provide goods and services at 1959 prices.
 The offer to sell gasoline at $0.30 per gallon led to long queues and traffic jams in front of the gas station that offered the promotion, forcing police to intervene.

 Premiere

 The series held its official premiere on November 13, 2017, at the Village East Cinema in New York City.
+It premiered as a part of Amazon's Spring 2017 pilot season on March 17, 2017.
+The remainder of the first season was released on November 29, 2017.
+The second season premiered on December 5, 2018, and the third season premiered December 6, 2019.

-Season 4's release format changes from the all-at-once binge of previous seasons to weekly releases of two episodes each.
+Season 4's release format changed from the all-at-once binge of previous seasons to weekly releases of two episodes each; the season premiered on February 18, 2022.
+The fifth and final season, which consists of 9 episodes, premiered on April 14, 2023.

 Reception

 The series has received broad critical acclaim.
-On Rotten Tomatoes, it received an overall score of 89% and an overall score of 78 on Metacritic.
+On Rotten Tomatoes, it received an overall score of 90% and an overall score of 78 on Metacritic.